 Server management

-With the onboard BMC socket for the ASUS server management mini-PCI card, managing your server motherboard has never been this easy.
-All server management cards conform to IPMI 1.5 or 2.0 versions.
+With the onboard Baseboard Management Connector (BMC) for the ASUS server management card, managing your server motherboard has never been this easy.
+ASUS server management cards fully conform to the IPMI1.5 or 2.0 versions.

 Chassis intrusion detection